Global Chess Festival: Judit Polgar's Global Chess Festival 2024

 The 10th Judit Polgár’s Global Chess Festival took place on September 17-18, drawing over 6,000 visitors to the Hungarian National Gallery and BOK Hall, with more than 250,000 online participants.
 With the theme Inspiration, the festival offered over 20 programs for all ages, including the world’s first hybrid community chess simul, where Judit Polgár played against eight on-site and online communities.
 Visitors met the Polgár family, enjoyed chess challenges, robotics demonstrations, and Star Chess, while younger participants explored Judit Polgár’s Chess Palace series and skill-building activities.

-The 4th Educational Chess Summit featured 23 international speakers,including Pep Suarez (Spain), Dijana Dengler (Singapore), Maurice Ashley (USA), Fernando Moreno (USA), and Maria Anna Stefanidi (Cyprus) discussing chess’s impact on education and mental health.
+The 4th Educational Chess Summit featured 23 international speakers, including Pep Suarez (Spain), Dijana Dengler (Singapore), Maurice Ashley (USA), Fernando Moreno (USA), and Maria Anna Stefanidi (Cyprus) discussing chess’s impact on education and mental health.
 Over 120 attendees joined the event at Hotel Intercontinental, with 2,500 watching online.
 At the Chess Olympiad venue, visitors viewed Judit Polgár’s Olympic medals and participated in chess puzzles and games.

 Ernő Rubik, the festival’s patron, called the event a celebration of learning through play, tying it to the 50th anniversary of the Rubik’s Cube.

 The Goodwill Ambassador of Chess in Education Awards were given to Dijana Dengler, Fernando Moreno, Csilla Őryné Gombás and Zsombor Rózsa.

+Judit Polgar's Global Chess Festival 2025

+The Global Chess Festival 2025 was held on 30 September 2025 at the Hungarian National Gallery in Budapest.
+It marked the 11th edition of the event and continued its mission of promoting chess as a tool for education, creativity, and community engagement.
+The slogan was: Play.
+Inspire.
+Experience.

+The festival attracted thousands of visitors and featured a wide range of programs combining chess with art, science, and technology.
+Activities included tournaments, communitiy simultaneous exhibitions led by Judit Polgár, and interactive events designed for players of all ages.

+One of the highlights of the 2025 edition was the introduction of RubikChess, a mixed-pair format combining elements of chess and the Rubik’s Cube.
+The event also featured innovative elements such as human–robot chess interactions and global community simultaneous exhibitions connecting participants from different countries.